This traditional homemade mulled wine recipe is incredibly easy to make and always SO cozy and delicious.

 To begin, gather your ingredients.
 For this mulled wine recipe, you will need:

-• Wine: No need to splurge on a pricey bottle — a mid-range bottle of dry red or white wine will do.
+- Wine: No need to splurge on a pricey bottle — a mid-range bottle of dry red or white wine will do.
 (Or if you’re making a big batch, this is a great recipe to break out a nicer boxed wine too!)
 The best wine for mulled wine will be fruity and full-bodied, so that it can withstand the heat and not have its flavor completely drowned out by the aromatics.
-I recommend looking for a bottle of Zinfandel, Merlot, Grenache,
+I recommend looking for a bottle of Zinfandel, Merlot, Grenache, Cabernet Sauvignon or Syrah.

-• Sweetener: Feel free to add your favorite sweetener to taste.
-Sugar is classic, but I prefer to naturally sweeten mine with either maple syrup or honey.
+- Sweetener: Feel free to add your favorite sweetener to taste.
+White or brown sugars are classic options, but I prefer to naturally sweeten mine with either maple syrup or honey.

 To make mulled wine, simply…